 Oral care is extremely important, particularly for the elderly.
-Aside from making day to day life more miserable, tooth loss and cavities can severely and adversely impact physical health, especially in frail seniors.
+Aside from making day to day life more miserable, tooth loss, oral infections and cavities can severely and adversely impact physical health, especially in frail older adults.

-As a dental hygienist, I am always extra watchful for the dental health of my senior patients.
-The elderly often have problems with dry mouth conditions (called xerostomia), which can lead to a high rate of decay (cavities).
+As a dental hygienist, I am always extra watchful of the oral health issues of the senior patients in our dental practice.
+The elderly often have problems with dry mouth conditions (called xerostomia), which can lead to a high rate of dental caries (cavities).

 Part of the reason for this is a decrease in manual dexterity, which means they aren’t able to effectively remove plaque and food debris.

 In addition, many seniors have bridges or other dental restorations that can be difficult to keep clean.
 And, due to cognitive impairments, some don’t remember to brush and floss.